pennupgrade/couverture/README.md

 ## Building
 Catanks was made using Unity version 2022.3.16f1

-After building, place the `THIRD-PARTY-LICENSES.md` file into the root directory of the game before zipping the folder.
+After building, place the `THIRD-PARTY-LICENSES.md` and `SOURCE-CODE-NOTIFICATION.md` files into the root directory of the game before zipping the folder.

 ### Itch.io/Github Release
 Build the game as normal, but ensure that the `DISABLESTEAMWORKS` compilation symbol is defined (see below).

 ### Steam Release
 Remove the `DISABLESTEAMWORKS` compilation symbol.
 This is done by going to `Edit>Project Settings>Player>Settings For Windows, Mac, Linux>Other Settings>Script Compilation>Scripting Define Symbols` in the Unity Editor and removing the entry that says `DISABLESTEAMWORKS`.
 Then, build the game as normal.
-Add the `SOURCE-CODE-NOTIFICATION.md` file into the root directory of the game before zipping the folder.

 ## Sound Effects
 List of links to sounds used for sound effects: